mydepsoftware/mydepsoftware.github.io/getting_started.md

             		<li> Print: Print the graph displayed on the screen using the printer.
 From this menu a pdf can be generated directly (on macOS) or by using a pdfPrinter </li>
 			<li> Export</li>
 				<ul>
-					<li>Image: Open a popupmenu for exporting the graph displayed on the screen.
+					<li>Image: Open a popup menu for exporting the graph displayed on the screen.
 The following parameters can be choosen:
 						<ul>
                 						<li> Output format: A5 to A0 or personalized by specifying the width and height.</li>
 	              					<li> Resolution: 75, 150, 300 or 600 dpi.</li>